meikidd/env-enums/readme.md

 # Env Enums

-Enum values for web/nodejs environment.
+Enum values for browser and node.js environment.